Hit the Deck (1955)

 But Bilge doesn’t get the happy reaction he was expecting.
 Instead, Ginger confronts him in her dressing room with the Guys and Dolls thing about being engaged for years without getting married.
 Ginger says she’s been waiting around for Bilge for six years, and she’s finished.

 As she changes into a shockingly purple tutu, she tells Bilge that she’s going to marry a nice civilian named Herman.
-Bilge seems completely confused by her attitude, which shows us how clueless he is.
+Bilge is completely confused by her attitude, which shows us how clueless he is.

 Meanwhile, Rico and Danny aren’t having the homecomings of their dreams, either.